-Crime Stoppers began in Albuquerque, New Mexico, in September 1976 when concerned citizens joined with local media and law enforcement in an effort to help curb crime.
+Crime Stoppers began in Albuquerque, New Mexico, in September 1976 when concerned citizens joined with local media and law enforcement to help curb crime.
 Individuals calling with information leading to the arrest of a person or persons involved in felony offenses were paid a cash reward.
-To preserve the program's integrity, informants were never required to give their names.
+Informants were never required to give their names to preserve the program's integrity.
 Today, there are more than 1,200 Crime Stopper programs around the world.
-Collectively, these programs have solved more than half a million crimes and recovered about $7 billion in stolen property and narcotics worldwide.
+These programs have collectively solved over half a million crimes and recovered about $7 billion in stolen property and narcotics worldwide.

 Crime Stoppers benefits everyone – adults, children, business owners…the list is as long as it is diverse.

 Crime Stoppers of Midland takes anonymous tips helping to ensure the safety of the citizens of Midland County.
 Crime Stoppers is not a division or department of any law enforcement agency and relies primarily on grants, fundraisers, and probation fees to operate.

 Crime Stoppers helps reduce crime – and the fear of crime – in homes, schools, and businesses.
 Essential to continued public safety, Crime Stoppers is the only program of its kind.